Transport in Japan

-Transportation in Japan is modern and highly developed.
+Transport in Japan is modern and highly developed.
 Japan's transport sector stands out for its energy efficiency: it uses less energy per person compared to other countries, thanks to a high share of rail transport and low overall travel distances.
 Transport in Japan is also very expensive in international comparison, reflecting high tolls and taxes, particularly on automobile transport.